Sherry3/Interrupt-monitor/README.md

 200 and 600 series without isolation completed

-200 and 600 series running with isolation
+200 and 600 series with isolation completed

+Project closed
 -------------------------------------------------------
 Versions:-